 Wessner v.
-LVNV Funding LLC and Resurgent – Prior debt collector obtained a judgment against debtor.
-Debtor made payment arrangements with debt collector to pay a set amount per month to resolve the debt.
-Debtor made payments for over a decade on outstanding judgment.
+LVNV Funding LLC and Resurgent – Prior debt collector obtained a judgment against the debtor.
+The debtor made payment arrangements with a debt collector to pay a set amount per month to resolve the debt.
+The debtor made payments for over a decade on outstanding judgment.
 When LVNV and Resurgent acquired the debt, they claimed that the debtor now owed more than the amount of the judgment despite her decades of regular monthly payments.
-The case settled.
+The case was settled.

 Jodi Gruka v.
 LVNV Funding LLC – E.D.PA – Plaintiff had a debt that was over 15 years old.
-LVNV sued her on the time barred debt but was forced to dismiss the lawsuit.
-LVNV then reported the out dated debt to the credit reporting agencies.
+LVNV sued her on the time-barred debt but was forced to dismiss the lawsuit.
+LVNV then reported the outdated debt to the credit reporting agencies.
 Plaintiff brought claims against LVNV for violations of the Fair Debt Collection Practices Act.
-The case settled.
+The case was settled.

 You may have a case if you have experienced comparable problems with LVNV Funding.

 LVNV Funding LLC Contact Information –